bullhorn/dataloader/README.md

 dataloader load path/to/<EntityName>.csv
 ```

-Update if record is present, Insert otherwise. requires a column for each data field to load.
-These column names must match the names in entity template.
+Inserts or updates records.
+Requires a column for each data field to load.
+These column names must match the names in the entity template.
 The provided CSV file must start with the name of the entity.
+If the `<EntityName>ExistField` property in the `dataloader.properties` file is enabled, that field (column) will be used to determine if the record already exists.
+If a record with the `ExistField` value exists, that record will be updated, otherwise a new record will be inserted.
+If the `<EntityName>ExistField` property is disabled, a new record will always be created.
+ExistFields are disabled by default in the properties file.

 ```
 dataloader load path/to/directory